christopher-siewert/christopher-siewert.github.io/_posts/2019-05-20-bitcoin-futures-arbitrage-part-3.md

     Index Price - Future Price = $7335.49 - $7270.13 = $65.36

 The problem, is that the perpetual doesn't perfectly line up with the index.
 Thus they might not completly converge.
 There is also the issue of funding payments.
 We saw above the huge variablitiy in funding payments.
-If you get unlucky, the funding payments will complelty take away this profit.
+If you get unlucky, the funding payments will completely take away this profit.

 There are also other factors like counterparty risk.
 This is a real problem.
 Bitcoin exchanges are known to get hacked, or just lose people's money.
 We should take this into acount when evaluating any strategy involving cryptocurrency exchanges.
 We should expect a higher risk premium, to compensate for this higher counterparty risk that doesn't typically arise in traditional asset exchanges.

-## Conclusion

-The ratio of the perpetual price to the index price seems to be roughly symmetric about 1.

-In the next part, we will estimate time series models.

-Then, with that model and a number of other assumptions, we'll be able to simulate the profitibility of arbitrage given some inital starting asset prices.
+Next we will look at simulating these risks to get a probability distribution of potential profit situations.
+We will try to see if the variability in the perpetual index ratio and the funding rate will take away from our expected $65.36 of profit.